Elsie Widdowson: Career - Widdowson and McCance

 As WWII progressed, the blockade on most food tightened.
 Essential foods such as butter, meat, cheese, fish, and eggs became very limited.
 Widdowson and McCance became concerned for the health effects such an extreme rationing system would cause.
 Widdowson and McCance and their colleagues became their own experimental subjects.
 The two would put themselves on a starvation diet, coupled with rigorous exercise such as climbing mountains and burning almost 5,000 calories (the healthy amount of calories to burn per day for a woman is about 2,500).
 Then, they would put themselves on their developed diet of bread, cabbage and potatoes for several months to find out if wartime rationing—with little meat, dairy or calcium intake—would affect their health.
 They showed that good health could be supported by this very restricted diet.
 They were also the first to advocate for the fortification of food, specifically bread, with vitamins and minerals such as calcium.
 Their work became the basis of the wartime austerity diet promoted by the Minister of Food Lord Woolton.

 Widdowson and McCance headed the first mandated addition of vitamins and minerals to food.
 Their work began in the early 1940s, when calcium was added to bread.
 They were also responsible for formulating the wartime rationing of Britain during World War II.

 Widdowson and McCance were employed by the Medical Research Council from 1946, and spent most of their working life in Cambridge.
 They were consulted on the rehabilitation of the victims of severe starvation in Nazi concentration camps, and visited the Netherlands, Germany and Denmark in early 1946 to study of the impact of the poor wartime diet on the people in Nazi-occupied territories.
 Widdowson followed up this work in the 1950s, 1960s and 1970s by studying malnourishment in Africa.
 Research on animals showed that malnourishment in early life led to lifelong effects on growth and health.

-Widdowson showed that a newborn human infant has 16 per cent of its weight as fat, much greater than the one or two per cent of other species.
-She also studied the importance of the nutritional content of infant diets, particularly trace vitamins and minerals in natural and artificial human milk.
+Widdowson showed that a newborn human infant has 16 percent of its weight as fat, much greater than the one or two percent of other species.
+She also studied the importance of the nutritional content of infant diets, specifically, vitamins and minerals in natural and artificial human milk.
 Her work led to revised standards for breast milk substitutes in the UK in the 1980s.